Skip to main content

 Rerun is a great tool, but it's still in heavy development, and there's no guarantee of backwards compatibility.
 It's important to ensure that the Rerun version you're running matches the version used in the MetriCal binary.
 Otherwise, data sent from MetriCal may not be rendered correctly, or at all.

-Rerun is a standalone process, and MetriCal is currently on v0.18.
+Rerun is a standalone process.
+MetriCal currently uses Rerun v0.19 for visualization tasks.
 It can be installed using pip or cargo.

 # via pip